How To Master Advanced Guitar String Bends

-Check out this advanced string bending guitar lesson and I’ll teach you how:
+Check out this advanced guitar string bends demonstration and I’ll teach you how:

-Here are some more tips for you to master these advanced string bends on guitar:
+Here are some more tips for you to master these advanced guitar string bends:

-String Bending Guitar Tip #1: Clean Up Sloppy String Noise.
+Tip #1 For Better Guitar String Bends: Clean Up Sloppy String Noise.
 Here Is How:

 There are 2 types of sloppy guitar string noise:

 Unwanted guitar string noise from lower (in pitch) strings.